MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 RAT computes the below listed readability formulas.

-The results are saved in the same directory as the original document with a "rat-report" suffix, e.g. "{filename}-rat-report.html".
+The results are saved in the same directory as the original document appneded by a "rat-report.html" suffix, e.g. "{filename}-rat-report.html".

 Readability Formula | Link
 ------------ | -------------